bluekerfluffle/itm350-final-2025/README.md

 2. [License](#license)
 3. [Contributing](#contributing)

-If you have any questions, please contact `#docs` on the [Docker Community Slack](https://communityinviter.com/apps/dockercommunity/docker-community).

 ## Overview

 This project demonstrates an AI-powered Snake game with TensorFlow.js.
 Game allowing users to either play manually or let the AI control the snake.